cunnie/docs/resume.md

 - BOSH: maintained BOSH, a virtual machine (VM) orchestrator (Ruby)
 - Release Engineering: wrote the tooling that tested the each release of the Pivotal Cloud Foundry software (Ruby)
-- Toolsmiths: maintained vSphere environments (vCenter (5.x) and ESXi (5.x)) used by the development team
+- Toolsmiths: maintained vSphere environments used by the development teams

 **Systems Administrator, Arda Technologies (acquired by [Google](https://www.google.com/)), Mountain View, CA<br />